smshuai/smshuai.github.io/_posts/2021-09-17-new_members.md

 You can learn more about them [here](/team/) and please say hi when you meet them at SUSTech.

-PS, we also had our first group dinner recently to welcome new members and celebrate the Mid-Autumn Festival together with a future visiting student (Xintong).
+PS, we also had our first group dinner yesterday to welcome new members and celebrate the Mid-Autumn Festival together with a future visiting student (Xintong).
 Cantonese cuisine is sooooo good!

 <div class="row mt-3">